makerdao-dux/metadao-frontend/README.md

 3. Configure the list of environment variables, see [running the project locally](#running-the-project-locally) for a list of environment variables.
 4. Configure the custom commands to use the `renderer` subfolder.

-- Build: `next build renderer`
+- Build: `yarn build`
-- Output directory: `renderer/.next`
+- Output directory: `renderer/dist`
-- Development command : `next dev renderer --port $PORT`
+- Development command : `yarn dev`

 #### Deploying on Fleek

 1. Visit https://app.fleek.co/#/
 2. Import the project from Github.
 3. Choose a file hosting (IPFS or ICP)
-4. Configure the output directory: `renderer/out`
+4. Configure the output directory: `renderer/dist`

 You can now configure an ENS, HNS or custom domain through the Fleek interface, under the settings tab.

 #### Configuring a decentralized DNS.

 If you hosted your website on IPFS you can point your decentralized domain name to it.
-Follow the next links for more information:
+Click on the following links for more information:

 - [ENS](https://docs.ipfs.tech/how-to/websites-on-ipfs/link-a-domain/) (.eth domains)
 - [Unstoppabble domains](https://docs.unstoppabledomains.com/d-websites/connect-ipfs/)